 Manufacturing sectors in eastern Ontario are varied and vibrant.
-From food processing to personal care products, we’re highlighting what the region has to offer in diverse manufacturing careers.
+There are many manufacturing sectors in the eastern Ontario region: technical textiles manufacturers, electronics, wood manufacturing, pharmaceuticals, and machinery manufacturing, just to name a few.
+From food processing to personal care products, in this article we’re highlighting what the region has to offer in diverse manufacturing careers.

 Manufacturing Sectors in Eastern Ontario That Are Thriving